mpatraw/butterfly/README.md

  * back to a safe spot.
  *
  * Building the instincts (instructions).
- * - First is the morph instinct which is to start anywhere on the
+ * - First is the morph instinct which is to start anywhere on the map.
- *   map.
  * - Next is the goal, which is any safe spot on the map that was
  *   commited.
+ENSURES CONNECTIONS.
  * - Flutter randomly with a 60% weighted walk to the goal.
  * - Look in a plus symbol.
-I find this digs really nice caves.
+I find plus symbols dig really nice caves.
  * - And finally how to die, by arriving at any safe spot.
  */
 struct bf_instinct carve[] = {